Serial film: Amateur/fan efforts

 An early attempt at a low-budget Western serial, filmed in color, was entitled The Silver Avenger.
 One or two chapters exist of this effort on 16mm film but it is not known whether the serial was ever completed.

-The best-known fan-made chapter play is the four-chapter, silent 16mm Captain Celluloid vs. the Film Pirates, made to resemble Republic and Columbia serials of the 1940s and completed in 1966.
-The plot involved a masked villain named The Master Duper, one of three members of a Film Commission who attempts to steal the only known prints of priceless antique films, and the heroic Captain Celluloid, who wears a costume reminiscent of that of the Black Commando in the Columbia serial The Secret Code and is determined to uncover him.
+The best-known fan-made chapter play is the four-chapter, silent 16mm Captain Celluloid vs. the Film Pirates, produced and directed by Louis McMahon over a period of years until its completion in 1966.
+McMahon, an ardent fan of the genre, staged the action in black-and-white, to resemble Republic and Columbia serials of the 1940s.
+The plot involves a masked villain named The Master Duper, one of three members of a "Film Commission" who attempts to steal the only known prints of priceless antique films.
+The heroic Captain Celluloid, who wears a costume reminiscent of that of the Black Commando in the Columbia serial The Secret Code, is determined to discover the villain's identity.
 Roles in the serial are played by, among others, film historians and serial fans Alan G. Barbour, Al Kilgore, and William K. Everson.
+The film became so popular with film societies that McMahon made the film available on 8mm film to the home-movie market.
+It is still available today, as authorized by Louis McMahon, on DVD; the silent action is now embellished with authentic music from Republic serials.

 In the 1980s, serial fan Blackie Seymour shot a complete 15-chapter serial called The Return of the Copperhead.
 Seymour's only daughter, who operated the camera at the age of 8, attests that as of 2008 the serial was indeed filmed but the raw footage remains in cans, unedited.

 In 2001, King of the Park Rangers, a one-chapter sound serial was released by Cliffhanger Productions on VHS video tape in sepia.
-It concerned the adventures of a Park Ranger named Patricia King and an FBI Agent who track down a trio of killers out to find buried treasure in the New Jersey Pine Barrens.
+It concerned the adventures of a park ranger named Patricia King and an FBI agent who track down a trio of killers out to find buried treasure in the New Jersey Pine Barrens.
 A second ten-chapter serial, The Dangers of Deborah, in which a female reporter and a criminologist fight to uncover the identity of a mysterious villain named The Terror, was released by Cliffhanger Productions in 2008.